-Commercialization of Health in Israel – An Ethno-Class Perspective
+Commercialization of Health Care in Israel –

-A class-cultural inquiry of patients' narratives
+An ethno-class inquiry of patient narratives

 Abstract

-The present paper discusses the subjective-cultural aspects of the commercialization of health care from an ethno-class perspective.
-The paper analyzes 20 patient stories in order to reconstruct the patterns of action and interpretation which can be attributed to their ethno-class segment.
-The respondents' ethno-class identities vary from upper-middle (mainly Ashkenazi Jews), low-middle (mainly Mizrahi jews) and working-class (mainly Arab) positions.
+This study discusses the subjective-cultural aspects of the commercialization of health care from an ethno-class perspective.
+Using narrative analysis of 20 patient stories to extract “key plots” and Bourdieusian concepts, like “field” and “habitus,” the paper explores the extent to which a “neoliberal” conception of self has penetrated the different echelons of Israeli society – from upper-middle- (mainly Ashkenazi Jews) to lower-middle- (mainly Mizrahi Jews) and working- (mainly Arab) class levels.

-Using narrative analysis which aims to extract "key plots" and Bordieusian concepts like field and habitus, the paper checks if and to what extent a "neo-liberal" self has penetrated the different echelons of Israel society.
-The findings point on a complicated picture.
-Wide and deep commodification of health is evident in all narratives, along with negative impressions of the public system - long queues, low quality and bad attitude.
-Yet there are important variations.
-The "ideal" neoliberal self appears quite clearly among upper (mostly Ashkenazi Jewish) middle-class respondents who typically hold both private and supplementary insurance in addition to the universal public coverage.
-Some of their narratives show a hero-quest story of a self-assured patient celebrating choice.
-All these narratives express deep dissatisfaction with the public system to the point of contempt, rage and degrading descriptions.
+The findings paint a complicated picture.
+While a wide and deep commodification of health is evident in all narratives (along with negative impressions of the public system related to long wait times, low quality, and bad attitudes), there are important variations.
+The “ideal” neoliberal self appears quite clearly among upper (mostly Ashkenazi Jewish) middle-class respondents, who typically hold both private and supplementary insurance in addition to the universal public coverage.
+Some of their narratives express a hero-quest story of a self-assured patient enjoying choice.

-The Mizrahi low-middle class and the Arab working-class present a different narrative, perhaps even a different habitus.
-Although they too tend to describe the public system negatively, they do not despise it and they do not tend to celebrate the use of private insurance.
-They seem to express sorrow and some nostalgy to the public system of the past.

-Mizrahi low-middle class patients tend to seek personal solution by using the supplementary and family assistance.
-Arabs (of which half have only public coverage) tend to use a communal network which bypasses the public routes, not with financial but with social contacts.
-This research offers insights which a further and wider mixed-methods research should check thoroughly.
+The Mizrahi lower-middle-class and the Arab working-class accounts present a different narrative, perhaps even a different habitus.
+Although they too tend to describe the public system negatively, they do not despise it and tend not to celebrate the use of private insurance, instead expressing some nostalgia for the public system of the past.
+Both groups seek personal solutions by using supplementary insurance and family assistance.
+Arabs tend to use a network of social contacts to bypass the public routes.
+With public healthcare systems declining worldwide, this research offers insights that would benefit from further mix-methods research.

-Text
+Introduction

-The present paper discusses ways in which different ethno-class groups in Israel navigate a semi-commodified health care system in the neo-liberal age.
-The paper discusses the complex ways in which subjectivities are expressed using qualitative method of narrative analysis (Harvey, 2005; Mol, 2008; Sweet, 2018; Rasooly et al., 2020) using Israel as a case study and concentrating on middle and low echelons of society (Adut et al., forthcoming).
+This paper discusses ways in which different ethno-class groups navigate a semi-commodified health care system in the neoliberal age.
+Using Israel as a case study, we explore the complex ways in which subjectivities are expressed using the qualitative method of narrative analysis (Harvey, 2005; Mol, 2008; Rasooly et al., 2020; Sweet, 2018), particularly among middle and lower social strata (Adut et al., forthcoming).

-We begin by defining the ethno-classes discussed, and briefly present Israel’s class structure.
-In the second section we depict the Israeli health care system(s) and the complex interrelationship between the public and the private sectors.
-The third section will present in broad lines the scholarly literature on the subjective-cultural aspects of health commercialization in developed countries.
+We begin by defining the ethno-classes discussed and providing a brief overview of Israel’s class structure.
+The second section describes the Israeli health care system(s) and the complex interrelationship between its public and private sectors, while the third section broadly outlines the scholarly literature on the subjective-cultural aspects of health commercialization in developed countries.

-The following section will present the themes from the analysis of the 20 interviews that we conducted.
-Finally, in the concluding discussion, we explore the theoretical possible impacts of our research, and its relation to the growing literature on the commercialization processes in health among popular classes.

 Class and the popular classes